Not every student is ready to head off to a traditional four-year college just a couple months after graduating from high school.

 And that’s okay.

 In fact, for a growing number of high school graduates, a year or two of community college is a great way to get started on a bachelor’s degree, while reaping the benefits of living at or close to home.
-After attending community college—which is also much less expensive than a traditional college—a student can transfer to a four-year college or what’s called a senior college (basically, a college that offers a junior and senior year) to complete his or her bachelor’s degree.
+After attending a junior college—which is also much less expensive than a traditional college—a student can transfer to a four-year college or what’s called a senior college (basically, a college that offers a junior and senior year) to complete his or her bachelor’s degree.

 But, says Thalia Thompson, an advisor at Norwalk Community College in Connecticut (and founder College Admissions Coaching), there are a couple of caveats for students taking this route.
-Here are her top three tips:
+Here are her top three tips.

 “You want to choose you major very carefully.
-I often recommend liberal arts and sciences as a major because half of bachelor’s degrees will be liberal arts and sciences anyway.
+I often recommend liberal arts and sciences as a major.
+Half of bachelor’s degrees will be liberal arts and sciences anyway.
 If you have a 120-credit bachelor’s degree, roughly 60 or even up to 70 credits will be liberal arts and science in nature.
-So, it’s best to take those at the two-year college,” she explains.
+So, it’s best to take those at the 2-year college,” she explains.

-“The other thing is you’ve got to do well.
+“The other thing is you’ve got to do well in the community college courses.
 You can’t have a 2.0 grade point average and expect to transfer to a four-year college easily,” Thompson adds.

 Meanwhile, community colleges are also a place to earn an associate’s degree or complete a certificate program, which train students for work in a specific industry.
 “There are an awful lot of good programs that student can do in a couple of years, while also working in that industry in an internship,” notes P. Carol Jones, author of Toward College Success: Is Your Teenager Ready, Willing, and Able?.
 “For example, our community college has a two-year certificate in welding.
-Apparently, there is a huge shortage of welders, and these students have a job starting at $19 an hour before they even finish.
+Apparently, there is a huge shortage of welders.
+These students have a job starting at $19 an hour before they even finish.
 And, that’s just one example.”